caish-cloud/react-cookies-consent/README.md

 - Make local storage value configurable and update any documentation referencing it

-Write about these things:

-- All the props, descriptions, default values for all components
-- The ref and actions you can perform on the modal root component
-- Modal body is required
-- Check which components can accept Chakra UI attributes and note that

 Bugs:

 - When changing the theme, styles do not update